The history of Bergen-Belsen

 © Martin Bein – SnG

-Shortly after the beginning of the Second World War, the "Wehrmacht" (German armed forces) set up a camp for Belgian and French prisoners of war in barracks on the edge of the Bergen military training area and not far from the village of Belsen.
-The camp was enlarged and modified several times in the following years.
+Shortly after the start of the Second World War, the "Wehrmacht" (German armed forces) established a camp for Belgian and French prisoners of war in huts at the edge of the Bergen Military Training Ground, not far from the village of Belsen.
+The camp grew and changed multiple times in the following years.

 Creation of the Bergen-Belsen camps

-In spring 1941, the camp area was considerably enlarged.
-After the invasion of the Soviet Union, more than 21,000 prisoners were brought in from the Soviet Union by autumn 1941.
-In the period from August 1941 to April 1942 alone, 14,000 Soviet prisoners of war died, mainly from hunger, epidemics and cold.
+The camp complex was significantly expanded in the spring of 1941.
+Following Germany’s invasion of the Soviet Union, more than 21,000 prisoners were sent from the Soviet Union to the Belsen camp by the autumn of 1941.
+From August 1941 until April 1942 alone, a total of 14,000 Soviet POWs died mainly of hunger, epidemics, and cold.

-In April 1943, the Schutzstaffel SS ("Protection Squadron") took over the southern part of the camp grounds as an "exchange camp" for Jewish prisoners.
-In spring 1944, the Schutzstaffel SS ("Protection Squadron") decided to use the camp grounds for other purposes and other prisoner groups.
-As a result, the character of the camp, the structure of the prisoner society and, above all, the living conditions of the prisoners changed dramatically.
-When the Bergen-Belsen concentration camp was liberated on 15 April 1945, British soldiers found thousands of unburied bodies and tens of thousands of terminally ill people.
+In April 1943, the SS ("Protection Squadron") took over the southern section of the camp complex and turned it into an ‘exchange camp’ for Jewish prisoners.
+In the spring of 1944, the SS decided to use the grounds of the camp for other purposes and groups of victims as well.
+This resulted in dramatic changes to the character of the camp, the structure of the prisoner society, and, above all, the prisoners’ living conditions.
+When the Bergen-Belsen concentration camp was liberated on 15 April 1945, British soldiers found thousands of unburied bodies and tens of thousands of critically ill prisoners.

-In total, around 120,000 people from numerous European countries were imprisoned in the Bergen-Belsen concentration camp.
-Of these, 52,000 concentration camp prisoners perished in the camp or died immediately after Liberation as a result of their imprisonment.
+A total of around 120,000 people from many different European countries were imprisoned in the Bergen-Belsen concentration camp.
+Of these prisoners, 52,000 perished in the camp itself or died from the effects of their imprisonment immediately after the liberation.

 After the war